hosford42/Semantics/README.md

-*Semantics* is a Python library for representing, storing, and manipulating the semantic content of natural language, in a format designed to closely mirror the structure of natural language. *Semantics* can be used as a knowledge graph, but it is capable of much more.
+*Semantics* is a Python library for representing, storing, and manipulating the semantic content of natural language, in a format designed to closely mirror the structure and behavior of natural language. *Semantics* can be used as a knowledge graph, but it is capable of much more.

 ### Patterns